Vinča: Future

 On 6 October 2019, Vesić announced that the works on the landfill makeover began.
 The existing landfill will be sanitized, re-cultivated and closed as concurrently the new landfill will be built.
 The combined waste treatment (incineration) plant will be built, which would also produce electricity and heat from the waste.
 The planned power capacity is 103 kW with treatment of 43 tons of waste per hour.
 The energy will be available for the Belgraders, but the city will have to pay higher prices than the average.
 Capacity is planned to 340.000 tons yearly.
 Another plant will treat the construction waste and rubble, with the capacity of 100.000 tons per year.
 Treatment products will be reused in building, road construction, etc. There are plans for third and fourth treatment plants: for water treatment (which will then be used as technical water) and for collecting landfill gases, which will be used for energy production.
 Biogas will be primarily used for energy production needed for the facilities on the landfill, and the surplus will be distributed to the city.
 Construction of the heat pipeline from Vinča to the heating plant in Belgrade's neighborhood of Konjarnik also began.
 It is planned for the gas produced by the secondary waste separation process from the incineration plant, which will be used for heating.

 In October 2019, European Investment Bank (EIB) announced it refused to fund the incineration plant.
 After the internal evaluation, the EIB decided to concur with the negative findings of the European Commission and to withdraw from the project.
 The bank stated the project is going to affect both the citizens of Belgrade (as the health risk) and all citizens of Serbia (as the project is not in accordance with the European Union negotiations chapter No. 27, which would prevent Serbia to join the EU).
 Minister of Environmental Protection Goran Trivan said this was not true, that the plant will be built by the "highest European standards", but that EIB withdrew because of the politics.
-EU delegation in Serbia then explained that incineration should be allowed only for the small part of the waste, which can't be recycled or treated in any other way, while by this project much larger quantities of waste will be burnt and that government should "adjust" the project.
+EU delegation in Serbia then explained that incineration should be allowed only for the small part of the waste, which can not be recycled or treated in any other way, while by this project much larger quantities of waste will be burnt and that government should "adjust" the project.
 Private investors said they will continue the funding.